 Protecting your vegetable garden from extreme temperatures, whether it is hot or cold weather, can be done effectively with the use of season extenders.
 Season extenders are used to protect garden plants from the outdoor elements and extend their growing season.

 One way to extend your garden’s growing season is by using fabrics such as blankets, tunnels, and screens.
-These fabrics are designed to keep the temperature a few degrees higher or lower than the outside environment, allowing you to grow vegetables for a longer period of time.
+These fabrics are designed to keep the temperature a few degrees higher or lower than the outside environment, allowing you to grow vegetables for a longer period.
+To learn more about growing in winter, check out this post.

 Begin planting your vegetables when the temperatures match the crops you are planting.
 If you bought seed packets and seeding supplies, you could check the instructions in the packet.
 Seedlings should be planted 6-8 weeks before the first frost and 6-8 weeks before the last frost if growing cool weather crops.